בְּרֵאשִׁית

 ט

-This word means evil, distress, misery, injury, calamity, adversity, ethically evil
+This word means evil, distress, misery, injury, calamity, adversity, and ethically evil.

-The Tree of Knowledge of Good/\ Evil.
-A lot of books and debates have been surrounding this verse and chapter.
-It can be said that many people think that the tree contains good and evil in it.
+The Tree of Knowledge of the Good and Evil.
+When ingested, the tree gave the one who ate it the ability to distinguish between good and evil.
+It did not make the person any better or worse, but it gave us the ability to feel something towards that action.
+A reasonable person feels good when they do a good thing and feels bad when they do an evil thing.
+A wicked person is the opposite; they feel good when they commit evil and upset when they do good.
+Having said that, most people are somewhere in the middle, not all good and not all bad, and they go through life doing both good and evil.
+There have been many books and debates surrounding this verse and chapter.
+It can be said that many people think that the tree contains both good and evil.
 That is not what Moses wrote down, though.
-Through Moses' writing the Torah, Hashem said that the tree holds the knowledge or the know-how to differentiate and tell apart good from evil.
-It would not make them more good or more evil.
-Just make the one who eats from the tree, or takes in from the tree, aware that something is good or evil whether that is a thought, an action, a thing, or someone.
-Or even make yourself feel evil or good according to your actions, that in itself is knowing that you have committed an evil or good action.
+Through Moses' writing of the Torah, YHVH said that the tree holds the knowledge, or know-how, to differentiate between good and “and what is” evil.
+It would not make someone better or worse.
+Just make the one who eats from the tree, or takes in from the tree, aware that something is good or evil, whether that is a thought, an action, a thing, or someone.
+Or even make yourself feel evil or good according to your actions, that in itself is knowing that you have committed a good action or that the action you made was evil.
+More will be explained as we continue studying.
+There is a lot to be said about this subject.

-and a river came out from Eden to water the garden, and from there, it separated to become four heads.
+And a river issued/flowed/sprouted from Eden to water the garden, and from there it separated to be four heads.

 10